Bears-R-Us/arkouda/pydoc/developer/GASNET.md

 export CHPL_RT_OVERSUBSCRIBED=yes
 ```

-It is recommended that you place these into an executable file names `gasnetSetup`.
+It is recommended that you place these into an executable file named `gasnetSetup`.
 This will allow you to quickly set the required environment variables by executing `source gasnetSetup` from the directory where they file is saved.

 ## Build Chapel with GASNet